bwp91/homebridge-meross/README.md

 ### Plugin Information

 - This plugin allows you to view and control your Meross devices within HomeKit.
 The plugin:
+  - downloads a device list if your Meross credentials are supplied
-  - requires your Meross credentials for cloud device control
+  - attemps to control your devices locally, reverting to cloud control if necessary
+  - listens for real-time device updates when controlled externally
-  - supports configuring devices for local control
+  - supports configuring devices for local-only control without your Meross credentials
+  - can ignore any HomeKit-native devices you have using the configuration

 ### Prerequisites